-Guidelines Maximum Number of Directorships in other companies
+Guidelines Maximum Number of Directorships in other companies ------------ --

-Executive Director The Board shall consider the following The optimum number of directorships Non-Executive Director guidelines in the determination of the number of the directorships for the a Director shall hold shall be related to the capacity of a Director to perform his duties diligently in general.
-CEO Board: a.
+Executive Director The Board shall consider the following The optimum number of directorships Non-Executive Director guidelines in the determination of the number of the directorships for the a Director shall hold shall be related to the capacity of a Director to CEO a.
 The nature of the business of 2GO Group, Inc. (2GO); b.
 Age of the director; c.
 Number of directorship / active memberships and officerships in other corporations or organizations; and d.
 Possible conflict of interest.
 The Chief Executive Officer and other executive directors shall submit themselves to a low inactive limit on membership in other corporate Boards.
 The same low limit shall apply to independent, non-executive directors who serve as full-time executives in other corporations.
 In any case, the capacity of directors to serve with diligence shall not be compromised.